Kaysanshaikh/FutureIntern_FSD_04/README.md

 To use the Chat App MERN, follow these steps:

-1. Clone the repository: `git clone https://github.com/FutureIntern/Talkify by Kaysan Shaikh`
+1. Clone the repository: `git clone https://github.com/Kaysanshaikh/FutureIntern_FSD_04`
 2. Navigate to the project directory
 3. Install the dependencies: `npm install`
 4. Set up the environment variables: